Common Limitations of Image Processing Metrics: A Picture Story: Pitfalls related to analyses and post-processing

+\paragraph{\textbf{Metric aggregation for invalid algorithm output (e.g. \texttt{\ac{NaN}})}} In challenges or benchmarking experiments, metric values are often aggregated over all test cases to produce a challenge ranking~\citep{maier2018rankings}.
+Missing data plays a crucial role when aggregating metric values and occurs primarily due to two reasons: invalid output of the algorithm or metric routine output resulting in \texttt{\ac{NaN}}, and non-submission of single cases (by accident or even for cheating~\cite{reinke2018exploit}).
+Figs.~\ref{fig:missings} and~\ref{fig:missings-hd} illustrate why a strategy on how to handle missing values may be crucial.

-In the case of metrics with fixed boundaries, like the \textit{DSC} or the \textit{IoU}, missing values can easily be set to the worst possible value (here: 0).
-For distance-based measures without lower/upper bounds, the strategy of how to deal with missing values is not trivial.
-In the case of the \textit{HD}, one may choose the maximum distance of the image and add 1 or normalize the metric values to $[0,1]$ and use the worst possible value (here: 1).
+In the case of metrics with fixed boundaries, such as the \textit{\ac{DSC}} or the \textit{\ac{IoU}}, missing values can easily be set to the worst possible value (here: 0).
+For spatial distance-based measures without lower/upper bounds, the strategy of how to treat missing values is not trivial.
+In the case of the \textit{\ac{HD}}, for example, one may choose the maximum distance of the image or normalize the metric values to $[0,1]$ and use the worst possible value (here: 1).
+Another possibility is to employ a case-based ranking scheme \cite{maier2018rankings} and assign the last rank for every missing submission.
+Furthermore, aggregating with the mean may not be a good choice as results are unlikely to be normally distributed.
 Crucially, however, every choice will produce a different aggregated value (Figure~\ref{fig:missings-hd}), thus potentially affecting the ranking.
+Another way of handling missing values would lie in rejecting the entire submission in a challenge.